Excellence in Regeneration Award

 - Showed evidence of partnership working

-The winner will be announced and the award presented at the CIH Scotland Excellence Awards Dinner on Friday 11 November 2016 at the Glasgow City Hotel.
+The winner will be announced and the award presented at the CIH Scotland Excellence Awards Dinner on Friday 11 November 2016 at the Double Tree by Hilton Hotel, Glasgow Central (formerly Glasgow City Hotel).
 The winner will receive a trophy.